-Take Your Practice Back
+Take Your Practice Back to Being Profitable

 You’re busy.
 Really busy.
 Think about your typical day: the minute you walk into your business, someone wants something from you.
 There’s a reason – you’re really good at what you do, and you work hard all-day-long.
-Which is why it’s troubling that you’re not as profitable as you should be.
+This is why it’s troubling that you’re not as profitable as you should be.
 Yes, the shutdown period took its toll on all of us.
 But let’s think about before the Coronavirus came to town.
 You definitely had some “pre-existing” conditions – meaning issues that were affecting your practice profitability.

 The reason even with the built-up demand from being closed your practice profitability is not where it should be is this: being busy doesn’t necessarily equal being profitable.